The National Curriculum for Physical Education aims to ensure that all pupils:

 Race for Life

 As a school we like to raise money for the brilliant charity – Cancer Research UK.
 Pupils will also come to school dressed in various shades of pink and aim to complete as many laps of the school field as possible.
+Sadly this will not be going ahead this year due to circumstances beyond our control.
+We aim to reinstate this event next academic year.

 The curriculum clearly states that all pupils within either KS1 or KS2 must receive swimming and water safety lessons.
 All pupils are required to: